This article has links to products and services we love, which we may make commission from.

 Las Peñitas Beach

-There is a small shop (pulperia) which sells candy, laundry powder and fruit until it sells out on the main road just before the beach.
+There is a small shop (pulperia) that sells candy, laundry powder, and fruit until it sells out on the main road just before the beach.

 Las Peñitas Surf

-The waves of Las Peñitas are wild.
-They make for a fun afternoon jumping in them, over them, and through them.
-Hold on to your bikini bottoms ladies, one swipe and the sea has claimed them!
+Hold on to your bikini bottoms, ladies; one swipe and the sea has claimed them!

 Mangrove Trip